 Trails and roads are routable, meaning that within the map coverage area you can can choose a destination (for example by selecting any point along a trail or by a "Find" or "Go To" of a POI) and then select "Go" to have the shortest along-trail route to that point be calculated and displayed.
 Routing works in BaseCamp/MapSource as well as on the GPS itself.

 But you should be able to find your way in the wilderness without needing a GPS to tell you how to get there!
-My primary reason for providing this capability is the along-trail distance to the destination which can be displayed as you hike along, instead of the straight-line distance produced by direct "Off Trail" routing.
+The primary reason for providing this capability is that the along-trail distance to a destination can then be displayed as you hike along, instead of the straight-line distance produced by direct "Off Trail" routing.

 For this feature to work your GPS's routing options must be set to "Follow Roads", i.e. not to "Direct" or "Off Trail".
 Additionally, because this map is intended for hikers it uses the "Activity" setting in a unique way, requiring some GPS-sophistication to utilize.
-"Use trails" can be of questionable hikeability, so some people may not want to attempt using them and would not want a routing containing them.
+Since "use trails" can be of questionable hikeability, some people may not want to attempt using them and would not want a routing containing them.
 Therefore "use trails" are not used in any routing using "Automobile"> or "Cycling"> modes, whereas they will be used with the "Pedestrian" mode.
-[However, I have experienced some flakiness with "use trails" sometimes being used in "Automobile" mode, hence I've also given "Cycling" mode the equivalent functionality - experimentation with your unit may be necessary.]
+[I've experienced some flakiness with "use trails" sometimes being used in "Automobile" mode, though they shouldn't, so have given "Cycling" mode the equivalent functionality as that seems more reliable - experimentation with your unit may be necessary.]
 Note that on some models you can have a default routing mode, e.g. "Pedestrian", but once a route has been selected and displayed the "Find" key can then be used to change to another "Activity"; alternatively, you can have opt to have the unit prompt you for the desired "Activity" each time you create a new route.

 In any event, should the automatically created start-to-finish routing not be what you want, you can create a custom route using "via" points you explicitly select.